Temporal-Difference (TD) Learning and SARA

 If step-size is small, then it may still hold approximatly, even if \(V\) is updated during episode.

-Advantanges of TD Prediction Methods
+Advantanges of TD Prediction Methods:

 • Over DP, TD methods do not require a model of the environments, of its reward and next-state probability distribution.